Sameh-R-Labib/no_framework/README.md

 software revenue is derived by those who implement it for school bus contractors.

-You know how WordPress has two versions.
-There is the one which users use for free and is hosted on wordpress.com, and another which users can download and install themselves.
+As an example, WordPress has two versions.
+There is one for free and hosted on http://wordpress.com, and another that's download and installed.
-Well this project will be kind of the same way.
-There is a copy which Sam will run on the server at https://BusCompanyX.com However, others can run this project on their own server and domain.
+Well this project is kind of the same way.
+There's a copy Sam will run on https://BusCompanyX.com
+However, others can run this project on their own server and domain.